lorensen/VTKExamples/src/Cxx/Picking/HighlightSelection.md

 ### Description

 This example demonstrates how to select and highlight cells using a rubber band.
 Press 'r' to enter selection mode.

-!!! note
-    In vtkIdFilter, SetIdsArrayName is deprecated in VTK 8.90, use SetPointIdsArrayName/GetPointIdsArrayName or SetCellIdsArrayName/GetCellIdsArrayName.